concrete-jungle-org/TreeMap/docs/Dev_Setup.md

   - See the [readme.md](../db/readme.md) about how to download the sqlite database
   - `chmod 664 tree_parent.sqlite` verify that you allow user and group rw permissions if getting an access error
 - Setup PHP on macOS
-  - brew install php@7.4
+  - brew install php@8
-  - brew link php@7.4
   - php -v

-    Note: If you have already done this before but notice php is pointing to v8 check that the sym links were not overwritten.
-    - `brew link --overwrite --dry-run php@7.4`
-    - if you see links to another version such as `/usr/local/bin/pear -> /usr/local/Cellar/php/8.1.8/bin/pear` then overwrite
-  - Notes from the original readme concerning PHP
+  - Notes from the original readme concerning PHP, which was v7.4 at that time.
     * Open `php.ini` configuration file under {apach} directory.
 If you are using external hosting service, ask hosting manager.
     * Find `upload_max_filesize` and set the value higher than 6M.
 This value defines the maximum size of file, and some of image files generated from smart devices exceeds 4M.
     ```